25 Tips to Hispanicize Your Multimedia News Release for Maximum Visibility.

 - Keep your news release to a maximum of 500 words.

-- Since one of your goals for this press release distribution might be SEO, remember to add backlinks to your client’s website in the first paragraph.
+- Since one of your goals for this press release distribution might be SEO (refer to our “SEO Tips” section), remember to add backlinks to your client’s website in the first paragraph.
 It’s always best practice to have 1 or 2 backlinks in the first paragraph.

 - Include high-resolution photos or videos, especially images and photos that feature Latinos.
 Photos and videos increase the likelihood of a reporter or editor covering your story.

 - If possible, show images of Latinos in a group or family setting.
 Latinos have strong family values.